JavaScript is NOT a Toy

 Reviews & Discussions

 It’s rare to find something this insightful about simulation.
-The pacing is perfect—never rushed, never dragging.
+The troubleshooting tips alone are worth the price of admission.

 The author's experience really shines through in their treatment of javascript.